bellingcat/facebook-downloader/README.md

 facebook_downloader <video-url>
 ```

-### Note
+## Note
-> Upon run, the program will first check for updates.
-If found, users will be notified about the update
+> The url format should be as follows; https://www.facebook.com/PageName/videos/VideoID

 # Optional Arguments